You can create a TanzuKubernetesCluster with routable pods networking by configuring a routable Namespace Network on Supervisor and by specifying

 Creating a Routable Pods Network: Supervisor Configuration

 - Select the checkbox option to Override Supervisor network settings.

-- Populate the Namespace Network with a routable subnet.
+Populate this field with a routable IP subnet in the form IP Address/Bits (e.g., 10.0.0.6/16).
 NCP will create one or more IP pools from the IP blocks specified for the network.

 Creating a Routable Pods Network: TKG Cluster Configuration

 The following example YAML shows how to configure a cluster with a routable pods network.

 antrea-nsx-routed as the CNI to enable routable pods networking.
 If

 antrea-nsx-routed is specified, cluster provisioning will fail if NSX-T networking is not being used.